2022–2023 Members of the Board

 Bean is past president of the Institute for Operations Research and the Management Sciences (INFORMS), a charter Fellow of the Institute and 2010 winner of the George E. Kimball Medal.
 He served on the regional board for U.S. Bank and was chair of the Arts and Business Alliance of Eugene.
 He also has served as a member of the Corporation Visiting Committee for Engineering Systems at MIT and the Oregon Innovation Council.

-Dr. Rachel Donahue Beda ’97 is a practicing adult primary care physician in Seattle, where she co-owns Wise Patient Internal Medicine.
-In addition to general primary care, Beda’s particular interests include providing gender-affirming care for transgender and non-binary people, mental health and medical weight loss.
+Dr. Rachel Donahue Beda ’97 is a practicing internist in Seattle, where she is the medical director and co-owner of Wise Patient Internal Medicine.
+In addition to general adult primary care, Beda provides gender-affirming care for transgender and non-binary people, mental healthcare and medical weight loss.
 After receiving her B.S. (biology) from Harvey Mudd in 1997, she received her M.D. and completed her residency at the University of Washington.
-She is double board-certified in internal medicine and obesity medicine.
-Her past experience includes seven years as a supervising physician in the emergency department of Seattle’s level 1 trauma center, followed by five years providing primary care to Seattle’s underserved and unhoused at Pike Market Medical Clinic.
+She is double board-certified in internal medicine and obesity medicine and is a member of WPATH (World Professional Association for Transgender Health).
+Her past experience includes seven years as a supervising physician in the emergency department of Seattle’s level 1 trauma center, followed by five years providing primary care to Seattle’s underserved and unhoused population at Pike Market Medical Clinic.

-Beda is married to Mudd alum Joe Beda ‘97 (they got together during freshman orientation and it stuck), and they have two kids.
-She is working to decrease the hunger rate in Washington through her work on the board of Northwest Harvest, Washington’s largest hunger-relief agency.
+Beda is married to Mudd alum Joe Beda ‘97, and they have two daughters.
+She is working to decrease the hunger rate in Washington through her work with Northwest Harvest, Washington’s largest hunger-relief agency, where she is the chair-elect of the board.
 For fun, she spends as much time as karma allows trail running with her dog in the Cascade Mountains.

-Michael W. Blasgen ’63 is a retired technical executive, a Fellow of the Association for Computing Machinery and a Fellow of the Institute of Electrical and Electronics Engineers.
+Association for Computing Machinery and a Fellow of the Institute of Electrical and Electronics Engineers.
 His papers have led to several awards.
 He received a B.S. (engineering) from Harvey Mudd College, then obtained an MSEE from CalTech and a PhD in electrical engineering and computer science from UC Berkeley.
 He was an assistant professor at Berkeley for a time and then joined the IBM Thomas J. Watson Research Lab in New York.
 He worked in positions of increased responsibility at IBM, culminating in a job as director and head of the Austin Research Laboratory.
 Upon retiring from IBM, Blasgen became the vice president for research at Sony’s U.S. Research Lab.
 After leaving Sony, he consulted on issues in transaction processing and database management.
 He is now mostly retired and serves on two nonprofit boards.
-He and his late wife, Sharon, collected art and have given away approximately 500 works of art to the Getty Museum, Scripps College and the San Francisco Museum of Modern Art.
+He and his late wife, Sharon (Scripps ‘64), collected art and have given away approximately 500 works of art to the Getty Museum, Scripps College and the San Francisco Museum of Modern Art.
 He is a member of the Getty’s Photographs Council.

-Justin P. Christian P25 is the president and chief executive officer of BCforward Corporation, which comprises BCforward, BCforward Canada, BCforward Puerto Rico, BCforward India, BCforward Razor, Stafforward and Stafforward Manufacturing.
-Christian’s leadership over the past 23 years has propelled the company from a boutique IT services firm to the best in class IT consultancy and global workforce solutions leader that it is today.
-With over 6,500 employees, BCforward serves Fortune 1000 and government clients across all industries throughout North America, Europe and Asia.
-BCforward provides a full suite of customer-centric information technology and human capital solutions spanning application lifecycle management, project management, quality, business intelligence, outsourcing and advisory services.
+Justin P. Christian P25 is the president and chief executive officer of BCforward.
+Christian’s leadership over the past 24 years has propelled the company from a boutique IT services firm to the best in class IT consultancy and global workforce solutions leader that it is today.
+With over 6,500 employees, BCforwardserves Fortune 1000 and government clients across all industries throughout North America, Europe and Asia.
+BCforwardprovides a full suite of customer-centric information technology and human capital solutions spanning application lifecycle management, project management, quality, business intelligence, outsourcing and advisory services.